 Tug John Purves

-Authentic and glorious in her details, this vintage 1919 tug has been refinished and restored through a five-year, all-volunteer project.
+Authentic and glorious in her details, this vintage 1919 tug has been lovingly refinished and restored through a five-year, all-volunteer project.
 Many of those same volunteers serve as docents on the guided tours of the vessel.
-Located adjacent to the museum on the Sturgeon Bay waterfront.
-Please allow at least two hours for the combination museum-tug tour.
+Located adjacent to the museum on the working waterfront of Sturgeon Bay.
+Open May 1- October 31.

 Cost: $23 per person (museum and tug)